 Subject 1: Old Headshot (left) and New Headshot (right)

 Subject 2: Old Headshot (left) and New Headshot (right)

 Subject 3: Old Headshot (left) and New Headshot (right)

 And here’s all the data in one table, with some additional statistical analysis to help show the scope of the difference:

 Impact on Competence (Average Impact: +75.93%)

 The biggest shift from old headshot to new headshot was in perceived Competence.
-With an average +75.93% swing, a new photo dramatically changed the viewer’s perception of the subject’s ability to effectively and successfully do a job.
+With an average +75.93% swing, a new photo dramatically changed the viewer’s perception of the subject’s ability to effectively do a job.

 Interestingly, Subject 1 actually already had a high-resolution graduation portrait, which likely reflected youth and inexperience.
 So, the quality of images only partly impacts viewers’ evaluation of our profile photos.